Frequently Asked Questions

 Q. Can I transfer between events (for example, from the Marathon to Half Marathon) or transfer my entry to someone else?

 Yes.
-Transfers will be available from Early April.
+Transfers will be available from early June through an online process.
 Transfer policy TBC.

 Not on the Marathon, Half Marathon, or Quarter Marathon courses; unfortunately with the numbers we have in the event and the requirements of the relevant authorities no buggies, pushchairs, cycles, dogs/pets or any form of wheeled conveyance will be allowed.